Discover more from System Design Newsletter

 Levels.fyi V1 🟩🟨

-They built a web UI to serve read requests.
-And used lambda functions to read data from Sheets and store it in S3 as JSON files.
+Besides they used lambda functions to read data from Sheets and store it in S3 as JSON files.

-Yet this architecture had drawbacks:
+Yet their architecture had these drawbacks:

 Levels.fyi V2 🟩🟨🟧